Last updated: January 16, 2018 Before being prescribed ADHD medication, I tried virtually all of the ADHD natural remedies I could get my hands on.

 TM is an excellent way to gain a lot more focus and energy in your life by finding ‘mental calmness’ every day.

 For a much more detailed look into TM, along with step-by-step guidance for practicing TM, I highly-recommend reading Super Rich by Russel Simmons (Amazon).
-Super Rich by Russel Simmons is the simplest breakdown of meditation that I’ve ever read.
+Super Rich by Russel Simmons provides the simplest breakdown of meditation that I’ve ever read.
 He makes it really easy for ADHD to meditate.

 Remedy 4.
 Deep breathing exercises